Mado, Hwaseong

 Mado (마도면) is a township (면) in Hwaseong, Gyeonggi Province, South Korea.
 Its population is 6,558 as of August 2015.
-Mado contains several villages.
+Mado contains ten villages, including Geumdang (금당리) and Gomo (고모리).

 Etymology

-Mado (麻道) received its name during the early years of the Joseon Dynasty, when trade with China was active through the sea, when a Chinese envoy wore a hemp cloth and rode a boat from Haemun-ri, Mado-myeon to China.
+Mado (麻道) received its name during the early years of the Joseon dynasty, when trade with China was active through the sea, when a Chinese envoy wore a hemp cloth and rode a boat from Haemun-ri, Mado-myeon to China.

 History

-At the end of the Joseon Dynasty, the Ssangsu and Mado townships, then part of Namyang County, were merged to become Mado Township.
-When the Japanese colonial administration's merged administrative districts on March 1, 1914 it became part of Suwon County.
-Later, when the town of Suwon was upgraded to city status in 1949, it became Mado Township, part of Hwaseong County.
+At the end of the Joseon dynasty, the Ssangsu and Mado townships, then part of Namyang County, were merged to become Mado Township.
+When the Japanese colonial administration's merged administrative districts on March 1, 1914, it became part of Suwon County.
+Later, when the town of Suwon was upgraded to city status in 1949, Mado became part of Mado Township, part of Hwaseong County.

-On March 21, 2001, Mado Township became part of the City of Hwaseong when Hwaseong was upgraded from county to city status.
+On March 21, 2001, Mado Township became part of the City of Hwaseong when Hwaseong was reclassified from a county to a city.